 The School of Panamerican Unrest

-The School of Panamerican Unrest is an ongoing public art project whose main component was a cross-continental journey, by car, from Anchorage to Tierra de Fuego, that took place in the summer of 2006.
+The School of Panamerican Unrest is an ongoing public art project initiated in 2003 whose main component was a cross-continental journey, by car, from Anchorage to Tierra de Fuego, that took place in the summer of 2006.
 A portable schoolhouse structure was installed in a variety of plazas, museums and other public spaces within which the public was presented with films, discussions and performances around the subject of the Panamerican ideals of the XIXth century and the current social and political issues.

 Panamerican Address at the opening of the exhibition Escultura Social at the MCA Chicago, June 2007